Malik Al Nasir on slavery, sugar, and legacy

 Announced as the winner of the University of Cambridge's Vice-Chancellor's Global Impact Award, Malik's work challenges us to confront uncomfortable truths about sugar's bitter origins and the systemic exploitation that fuelled it.
 Discover how his personal quest illuminates Scotland's overlooked role in slavery, the paradox of his dual heritage, and the urgent need for reconciliation with this buried past.

-This event is part of the National Library of Scotland's Black History Month programme.
+This event is part of the National Library of Scotland's Black History Month programme and will be chaired by Zandra Yeaman.

 Malik Al Nasir is a British author and performance poet.
 He is the leader of the band Malik & the O.G's.
 He is currently a PhD candidate at the University of Cambridge.